Basil II: Early life and rule (960–976)

 Basil and Constantine were too young to rule in their own right when Romanos died in 963.
 Therefore, although the Byzantine Senate confirmed them as emperors with their mother as the nominal regent, de facto power passed for the time into the hands of the parakoimomenos Joseph Bringas.
-Theophano did not trust Bringas, however, and another enemy of the powerful parakoimomenos was Basil Lekapenos, an illegitimate, eunuch son of Emperor Romanos I–Basil's great-grandfather.
+Theophano did not trust Bringas, however, and another enemy of the powerful parakoimomenos was Basil Lekapenos, an illegitimate, eunuch son of Emperor Romanos I – Basil's great-grandfather.
 Lekapenos himself had been parakoimomenos to Constantine VII and megas baioulos to Romanos II.
 Yet another enemy of Bringas was the successful and widely popular general Nikephoros Phokas, who had just returned from his conquest of the Emirate of Crete and a highly successful raid into Cilicia and Syria, which culminated in the sack of Aleppo.
 Phokas was proclaimed emperor by his men in July and marched on Constantinople.
 Bringas tried to bring in troops to stop his rival's advance, but the capital's populace supported Nikephoros.
 Bringas fled, leaving his post to Lekapenos, and on 16 August 963 Nikephoros Phokas was crowned emperor.

-On 20 September, Phokas married Theophano, but problems resulted; it was a second marriage for each spouse and Nikephoros was thought to be the godfather of Basil or his brother, perhaps both.
+On 20 September, Phokas married Theophano, but problems resulted; it was a second marriage for each spouse and Nikephoros was thought to be the godfather of one or both of Theophano's sons.
 Although Polyeuctus, the patriarch of Constantinople, disapproved of the marriage, the Church declared it to be valid.
-With it, Nikephoros secured his legitimacy and became the guardian of Romanos' sons.
+With it, Nikephoros secured his legitimacy and became the guardian of Basil and Constantine.
 He was murdered in December 969 by Theophano and his nephew John Tzimiskes, who then became emperor John I and exiled Theophano.
 John married Theodora, a sister of Romanos II.
 Basil II acceded to the throne as effective ruler and senior emperor when John died on 10 January 976.
 He immediately had his mother brought back from her convent.